Tristar

 E12

-Vacuum shows E12 and will not start; occurs after using non-original battery or charger.
+The vacuum shows E12 and will not start; this often occurs after using a non-original battery or charger.

 Battery Authentication / Compatibility Fault